We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Perhaps you live in a smaller town with limited therapy options, or you feel uncomfortable sharing your identity with local therapists.
 Online therapy platforms, like Pride Counseling, help you find support without fear of rejection or bias.

-As for real people who use Pride Counseling?
+What do real people who use Pride Counseling think?
 Reviews suggest they’re pretty satisfied.
 The service has an overall rating of 4.6 (out of 5) stars in Apple’s App Store.

 - app features, like journaling, goal tracking, and worksheets

 - easy-to-use app interface

 While a few users reported a negative experience with the therapist assigned, many people said they were matched with a great therapist the first time and reported a positive therapy experience overall.

 A few people didn’t love the service, though: